Liz Truss vs Rishi Sunak: Where do they stand on women’s issues?

 Liz Truss

-Last week, Truss vowed to introduce a National Domestic Abuse Register which she said would help break a cycle of repeat offending by abusive men, and a stand-alone offence for street harassment.
+Ms Truss has vowed to introduce a National Domestic Abuse Register, which she said would help break a cycle of repeat offending by abusive men, and a stand-alone offence for street harassment.

 The register would cover all forms of domestic abuse, including coercive control and financial abuse.